-Now I admit that I missed the big money hey-day of the late seventies, when intrepid messengers were clearing $700 a month (or so they claimed) and I was a post-FAX machine rider.
-That said, you could still get an amazing workout, make some scratch and see New York City in all its grime and glory aboard your beat up messenger bike.
+Now I admit that I missed the big money heyday of the late seventies, when hardened bike messengers were clearing $700 a week (or so they claimed) and I was a post-FAX machine rider, BUT, you could still get an amazing workout, make some scratch and see New York City in all its grime and glory aboard your beat up messenger bike.

 “Imagine you’ve pulled over for a hamburger somewhere along the Beltline.
 Maybe a nice glass of iced tea.
 Then imagine you getting a notification on your phone that your bike is being tampered with.
 That’s when you run outside and yell, “Hey, rapscallion.
 That’s mine.”
 And if you’re too late: it’ll automatically track its whereabouts so you can follow it and alert the authorities.”